 Asking for money on the internet

-Most of the online frauds are strictly related to those kinds of emails in which the personal information is solicited.
-Things like the name, address, bank accounts, and passwords are requested via a fake email which represents an individual, a company or an organization.
-There are many emails that can involve varied countries from Asia, South Africa or America.
+Most of the online frauds are strictly related to those kinds of emails in which personal information is solicited.
+Things like the name, address, bank accounts, and passwords are requested via a fake email that represents an individual, a company, or an organization.
+There are many emails that can involve varied countries from Asia, South Africa, or America.
 It is highly recommended to report such emails as spam because under any circumstances you cannot provide your private details especially the ones related to your finances.
 You do not need to respond to such emails, you should delete them right away.
-There are many persons who from varied reasons consider such emails a cry for help from friends, especially if a sum of money is requested.
-There are also cases in which the email presents an offer you cannot stand, like traveling to a particular place in order to receive an amount of money.
-This is also another form of online fraud via the email, a virtual trap which you should not access.
-We remind that no small, medium or large company or institution in the world would solicit fees or money transfers on the internet.
-All charitable acts in which money are requested are normally presented publicly and not in a private email.
+There are many persons who for varied reasons consider such emails a cry for help from friends, especially if a sum of money is requested.
+There are also cases in which the email presents an offer you cannot resist, like traveling to a particular place in order to receive an amount of money.
+This is also another form of online fraud via the email, a virtual trap that you should not access.
+We remind that no small, medium, or large company or institution in the world would solicit fees or money transfers on the internet.
+All charitable acts in which money is requested are normally presented publicly and not in a private email.
 Also, you have the possibility of reporting any suspicious email which contains information or requests like the ones mentioned above.
 However, if you have been trapped in such an internet fraud, you should ask for legal assistance and talk to one of our internet fraud solicitors in London for legal guidance.

 How does the mechanism work?